 When the Main Grid View appears, the Grid Adjustment tab is the default selection.
 You can move or rotate the main grid by entering values for fields in the Grid Adjustment tab.

-To learn all the ways that you can move grids and spot centroids, see "Shortcuts to help you work with grids and find spots" on page 158.
+To learn all the ways that you can move grids and spot centroids, see "Shortcuts to Help You Work with Grids and Find Spots" on page 177.
+1 Click the Grid Adjustment tab, if necessary.